Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 - Setting toggle for mining to 1 (1= select prospector as target after firing a prospector)
 - Setting toggle for power settings to 1 ( 0 = Balancing power 1 = Max power to engines)
 - Setting toggle for target to 1 ( 1 = unselected prospector after firing lasers is completed)
-- Setting toggle for pulse wave analyser to 0 ( 1 = After firing laser is completed, setting FG to Pulswave analyser )
+- Setting toggle for Pulse Wave Analyser to 0 ( 1 = After firing laser is completed, setting FG to Pulswave analyser )

 ### You can easily customize this section to match your own ship builds or preferences.
 - Add new presets for your own build ships with FG